rxue/learning-dirary/books/Java/EE/J2EE/head-first-servlet-and-jsp-2ed/README.md

 </blockquote>
 Reference above is on page 204

+## Request Attributes and Request Dispatching

+> You can't forward the request if you've committed a response

+`os.flush()` ...That's the line that causes the response to be sent to the client,

+#### Getting a `RequestDispatcher` from `ServletRequest`

+#### Getting a `RequestDispatcher` from `ServletContext`
+You cannot specify a path relative to the current resource => **you must start the path with a forward slash**

+Reference above is on page 206

+# Chapter 6: Conversational state: session managment

+> web servers have no short-term memory

+Reference above is on page 223

+## Session IDs, cookies and other session basics
+> on the client's first request, the Container generates a unique session ID and gives it back to the client with the response. **The client sends back the session ID with each subsequent request**
+Reference above is on page 231
+### the joy of *Cookies*

+## URL rewriting: somthing to fall back on
+URL encoding is all about response

+Reference above is on page 239

+## When sessions get stale; getting rid of bad sessions
+> you specify timeouts in the DD using MINUTES, but if you set a timeout programmatically, you specify SECONDS

+Reference above is on page 245

 # Chapter 13: The Power of Filters: wrappers and filters
 ## Container's rule for ordering filters: